ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 ### Mounting drives manually

-In order to use these disks our OS needs to mount them. *Mounting* means that we are providing the OS with instructions on how to read or write data to a specific drive.
+In order to use these disks our OS needs to mount them. _Mounting_ means that we are providing the OS with instructions on how to read or write data to a specific drive.
 The most common way of configuring drives for use with PMS is to create one large partition and format it with a single filesystem which spans the entire drive, often `ext4` or `xfs`, and then mounting it.

 !!! success
     You may now connect your data disks.

 The filesystem wars have raged for decades and there is no right or wrong one to pick.
 However, we recommended either `ext4` or `xfs` to keep things simple. `xfs` allegedly works slightly better with large files (like media files) but there is not much in it.
-Red Hat have a great article on choosing your filesystem [here](https://access.redhat.com/articles/3129891).
+Red Hat have a great article on [choosing your filesystem](https://access.redhat.com/articles/3129891).

 Remember with mergerfs you are able to safely mix and match filesystems and drive sizes which is part of it's real magic.
 This means you don't have to stress too much about picking exactly the right filesystem up front because you aren't locked in.